Busayo/EKS-CF-Template-Linter/readme.md

 ### How to run the program

-* To run the tests, you must ensure that python3.9 is installed
+* To run the tests, you must ensure that python3.9 is installed.
+* Ensure you replace the amazon-eks-controlpane-template.yaml with the CF file you want to lint, also replace the file name in .pre-commit-config.yaml with the CF file name to be linted.
 * Then cd to the project folder on your terminal and run <pre-commit run --all-files>

 All the tests should run and show the green "passed"